kschramm-usgs/sensorSuite-mirror/README.md

 Note that plots have been scaled in order to produce more representative fits of response curves.
 For high-frequency calibrations, the curves are all set to be equal to zero at 1 Hz; for low-frequency calibrations, this point occurs at 0.2 Hz.

-This function is still work-in-progress but has been tested with good results on data from a KS54000 sensor.
-Other sensors may not produce as good results (see known issues, below).
+This function is still work-in-progress but has been tested with good results on several sensors.

 Older high-frequency cals may produce lots of noise on the high-frequency end confounding the solver, especially depending on how the calibration was produced.
 This program includes a second checker tab which does not run the solver for